Haftamu-Hailu/Web_Scrapy/README.md

 ## Challenges
 **Problem**: Unable to send  data from Pycharm to Elastic cloud.<br/>
-**solution**: We sweitched to local elastic stack installation to use.
+**Solution**: We sweitched to local elastic stack installation to use.